sushil2601/javaScript_practise/MONGODB.md

 Q. Aggregation
 Ans :-
-    Aggregation is a way of processing a large number of documents in a collection and returning computed results — like filtering, grouping, sorting, and transforming data.
+    Aggregation in MongoDB is a powerful data processing and transformation framework used to perform operations like:

+    Filtering ($match)

+    Grouping ($group)

+    Sorting ($sort)

+    Joining ($lookup)

+    Projecting specific fields ($project)

+    Calculating totals, averages, counts, etc.

-    Aggregation uses a pipeline pattern: each stage processes the documents and passes the result to the next stage.
+    .MongoDB uses an aggregation pipeline, which is a sequence of stages, where each stage processes and passes results to the next.

+    .Each stage is a JSON object with a specific operator.

     Stage	                                   Purpose
     $match	                                    Filters documents (like find)